Ukrainian doctors jointly with Raccoon.World startup are trying to figure out how games may recover the health of patients with hand injuries.

 “Tanks” and “races” for treatment

 Ordinary video games are suitable for training.
 There is no need to create some special content.
 Doctor will be able to choose the game type depending on muscle group that shall be trained and on personal preferences of the patient.
-Thus, Need for Speed racing simulator is suitable for wrist twisting training, while World of Tanks shooter game helps to master movements accuracy.
+Thus, Need for Speed racing simulator is suitable for wrist twisting training, while World of Tanks simulator game helps to master movements accuracy.

 Three Ukrainian hospitals are currently testing solution developed by Raccoon.World.
 Doctors and developers are working together to test hypotheses and to improve the solution at this pilot phase.